igolaizola/docs/pages/reference/OS/advanced.md

 ## Raspberry Pi

 The Raspberry Pi exposes device [configuration options][config-txt] via a text file on the [boot partition][boot-partition] named [`config.txt`][config-txt].
-You can change boot options simply by editing this file, either by manually editing before the device's first boot or editing the device [configuration variables][config-vars].
+You can change boot options in this file, either by manually editing it before the device's first boot or editing the device [configuration variables][config-vars].
 By default, the following values are set for Raspberry Pi devices:

 {{> "general/config-variables-pi" }}